WordPress VS Blogger

 Learn More: How To Write SEO-Friendly Content For Websites?

 WordPress has everything.
-All other blogging platforms cannot compete once you become accustomed to its standard editors.
+All other blogging platforms cannot compete once you become accustomed to their standard editors.
 It is easy to add new content to WordPress at any time by using Visual and Text editors.
 Text formatting is natural, and it only takes a few articles to relax and get to know both editors well.
 Managing media files is also easy, and it’s simple to add new images and videos.

 Blogger, as the name implies, is designed for blogging.
 So it stands to reason that content management should get done correctly.
 And it truly is.
 Google made it simple to create your first post and manage it without difficulty.